aq.table(columns[, names]) · Source

 aq.fromCSV(await fetch(url).then(res => res.text()))

-Parse a fixed-width file text string into a table.
+Parse a fixed-width file input and a table.
 By default, automatic type inference is performed for input values; string values that match the ISO standard date format are parsed into JavaScript Date objects.
 To disable this behavior set options.autoType to false

 , which will cause all columns to be loaded as strings.
 To perform custom parsing of input column values, use options.parse.

 This method performs parsing only.
-To both load and parse a fixed-width file, use loadFixed.
+To specify a URL or file to load, use loadFixed.

 // create table from an input fixed-width string